Alex-Werner/SkyBitcoinBinaryTrading/README.md

 Manage your actual order (cancel, etc...)
 Put "wise" bid order, but splitting your total amount in as many bids you will sell when X or Y condition is validated.
-Automatize all transaction with the trading/trend bot And more...
+Automatize all transaction with the trading/trend bot Automatically determine the best exchange to trade.
+If need do the withdraw to the second exchange for you.
+And more...

 A Desktop version is planned (will be written in JS with NodeWebkit).